Conveuropean logo

 Berlin from the victory column

 The Victory Column is a monument created to commemorate the Prussian victory in the Danish-Prussian War.
-It's possible to visit this monument and climb the the stairs to get to the top of the column where you can find very interesting views of the capital city.
+It's possible to visit this monument and climb the stairs to get to the top of the column where you can find very interesting views of the capital city.

 Visiting the Berlin Humboldt Box